-The Velocity Program is open, through a competitive application process, to 30 startups (15 for profit and 15 for impact).
+The Velocity Program is open, through a competitive application process, to ~30 startups (50% impact focused, 50% profit focused).
 There is no University of Melbourne affiliation required for this program, and founders may work part-time on their startup.
 Any startup founder may apply.

 How does MAP assess and select its startups?

 Selection criteria is covered in detail each year at the MAP Application Workshop.
-Please refer to the slides from our most recent Application Workshop for further information.
+You can refer to the slides from our most recent Application Workshop in 2017 for further information.